Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 To use card emulation you first have to change the mode to *MODE_CARDEMU*.

-Starting from *CARDEMU_STATE_IDLE* you can set the Ndef with *CardemuWriteNdef*.
+Starting from *CARDEMU_STATE_IDLE* you can set the NDEF with *CardemuWriteNDEF*.
 After that call *CardemuStartDiscovery*.
 If a phone is now brought near to the NFC Bricklet the state will change to *CARDEMU_STATE_DISCOVER_READY*.

-Call *CardemuStartTransfer* to transfer to previously set Ndef message to the phone.
+Call *CardemuStartTransfer* to transfer to previously set NDEF message to the phone.

 Peer-To-Peer Mode